Cognitive cascades: How to model (and potentially counter) the spread of fake news: Background

 Of course, since beliefs are not actually transmitted through airborne pathogens that incite infected individuals to believe something, there are abundant sociological hypotheses as to why this phenomenon may \emph{appear} infectious \cite{christakis2013social}.
 There are other contagion models that have put forward alternative explanations.

-\subsection{Complex Contagion}
+\subsubsection{Complex Contagion}

-Complex contagion rather imagines that the spread of beliefs is predominantly governed by a ratio of consensus of those whom any agent is connected to \cite{centola2007complex}.
-In perhaps its simplest variant, given an agent to focus on (ego) they may believe something if a certain proportion of their neighbors in the network (alters) believe it.
-One of the most famous examples of this type of model is in Schelling's segregation model \cite{schelling1971dynamic}.
+Complex contagion rather imagines that the spread of beliefs is predominantly governed by a ratio of consensus of those whom any agent is connected to \cite{kempe2003maximizing,centola2007complex}.
+There are two major variations of complex contagion: what is typically called a \emph{proportional threshold} contagion, and what we call an \emph{absolute threshold} contagion.
+Proportional threshold contagion creates some $\alpha$ proportion of neighbors which must believe something for the ego agent $u$ to believe it.
+Absolute threshold contagion, on the other hand, may imagine some whole number $\eta$ of neighbors who must believe something in order for the ego $u$ to believe it \cite{centola2007complex,granovetter1978threshold}.
+We choose to use the proportional threshold model for our examples and in-silico experiments.
+One of the most famous examples of this type of model, captured an a cellular automata paradigm, is in Schelling's segregation model \cite{schelling1971dynamic}.
 Formally, given an ego $u$ and set of neighbors $N(u)$, the probability of adopting belief $b$ can be represented as:

 where $d(v,b)$ is a simple indicator function which returns 1 if $b_v = b$ -- i.e. if neighbor $v$ believes $b$ -- and where $\alpha\in [0,1]$ is a threshold indicating the ratio of believing neighbors necessary for $u$ to adopt the belief.
 In this model, the agent $u$ is guaranteed to adopt $b$ if a sufficient ratio of its neighbors believe $b$.
-We depict this graphically in Fig. \ref{fig:complex-contagion}.

-It may seem tempting to imagine, given the simple contagion variation in Eq. \ref{eq:simpleContagionGuarantee}, that the behavior of complex contagion can also be modeled with the ``sufficient number of neighbors'' idea.
-However, that notion does not capture the ratio effect that complex contagion models.
-Complex contagion says nothing about the \emph{innate infectiousness} of any belief, but rather the infectiousness of \emph{the connections surrounding} any agent.
+It may seem tempting to imagine, given the expected number of agents necessary to cross a repeated trial probability threshold from $p$, that the behavior of proportional threshold contagion can also be modeled with the ``sufficient number of neighbors'' idea.
+However, that notion does not capture the ratio effect that proportional threshold contagion models.
+Proportional threshold contagion says nothing about the \emph{innate infectiousness} of any belief, but rather the infectiousness of \emph{the connections surrounding} any agent.

 The focus on a ``portion'' of believing neighbors being required to propagate a belief spawned new questions and investigations.
 This type of belief contagion has been argued to explain why some norms may spread despite them being disagreed with on an individual level, such as collegiate drinking behavior \cite{centola2005emperor}.
 It elegantly captures phenomena associated with group dynamics such as peer pressure.
 It also can be used to model diffusion of health information or technological innovations \cite{guilbeault2018complex}.